JoSQUANTUM/pygrnd/README.md

     print(r,a)

 ### Quantum Approximate Optimization Algorithm (QAOA)

+A quantum algorithm to solve QUBO formulations on gate-based quantum computers.
+The function requires qiskit to construct circuits (qiskit high-level functions are not used).

 - input QUBO matrix as numpy array
 - build cost Hamiltonian U(gamma) using mapping x --> (x - 1) /2 (matrixConvertInv(m))